Matías Ramón Mella: Confusion about his name

 Unpublished document, written in Mella's handwriting, signed as Ramón Mella.

-To this day, historians have debated his correct name.
-In his baptism certificate and marriage certificate, as well as in his will and official documents such as his appointment as Minister of War and later Vice President of the Dominican Republic during the restoration government, it is stated that his name was Ramón Mella Castillo.
-There cannot be found any historical support, except for a few documents that he signed as Mr. Mella and M. Ramón Mella, that his name was Matías Ramón Mella.
+Mella's true name has been a major debate among historians.
+Most official documents from the time of the restoration government (his baptism and marriage certificate, will, appointment to the role of Minister of War) state his name as Ramón Mella Castillo, aside from a few documents that he signed as M. Mella and M. Ramón Mella.
+There is little evidence that his name was Matías Ramón Mella.

-For example, Mella's baptismal certificate, signed by the parish priest Agustín Tavares, reads as follows:

-“In the city of Santo Domingo and March six of one thousand eight hundred and sixteen, I, the undersigned Lieutenant Priest of this Holy Church of the Cathedral, solemnly baptized I put oil and chrisma on Ramón, eleven days old, the legitimate son of Antonio de Mella and Francisca Castillo, natives of this city and our parishioners."
+For example, Mella's baptismal certificate, signed by the parish priest Agustín Tavares, reads as follows:"I, the undersigned Lieutenant Priest of this Holy Church of the Cathedral, solemnly baptized I put oil and chrisma on Ramón, eleven days old, the legitimate son of Antonio de Mella and Francisca Castillo."On August 30, 1836, he was married and the marriage documentation referred to him as “Ramón Mella, a native of this city, of older age.”

-On August 30, 1836, he was married and the marriage documentation read “at seven o'clock at night, before me, Martín Guzmán Galicia, Official of the Civil Status of the Common of Santo Domingo, the citizens Ramón Mella, a native of this city, of older age, Preposé of the common of San Cristóbal and Josefa Brea, a native of this city, of older age.”

-Historian Alcides García Lluberes maintains that Mella was born around midnight between February 24 and 25, 1816, because his middle name, Matías, corresponds to the Saint of the day February 24.
+Historian Alcides García Lluberes maintains that Mella was born around midnight between February 24 and 25, 1816, because his middle name, Matías, corresponds to the Saint of the day, February 24.
 Before independence, however, there are documents in Mella signed as MR Mella, as recorded in the Manifestation of January 16, 1844, and in a communication of February 28 that the Central Government Board addressed to the French Consul Saint Denys.
 However, his friends and co-religionists of the Trinitarios did not call him Matías.
-In a letter dated November 15, 1843, written in correspondence between his peers, among other things, was written: “Ramón Mella He is preparing to go there, although he tells us that he is going to Saint Thomas and you should not trust him”.
+In a letter dated November 15, 1843, written in correspondence between his peers, it was written: “Ramón Mella is preparing to go there”.